Last Updated on September 23, 2021

 - It lets you control the playback on the receiver end remotely.

-- It is compatible with laptops, PCs, Projectors, IPTVs, DVRs, DVDs, Set-Top-Boxes and TV Boxes.
+- Compatible with laptops, PCs, Projectors, IPTVs, DVRs, DVDs, Set-Top-Boxes and TV boxes.

-- The manufacturers don’t recommend it for use with streaming services.
+- Not recommended for use with streaming services.

-This next unit comes in the form of a transmitter and receiver that uses the radio signal to transmit materials from DVDs, DVRs, cameras, IPTVs, cable boxes and more.
-The PAT-535 wireless HDMI transmitter supports a full line of sight since it can transmit data at a distance of up to 200 metres (656 feet).
-The HDMI transmitter uses one of the best resilient signals since it can go through walls, ceilings and floors as seamlessly as it gets.
+This transmitter and receiver use a radio signal to transmit materials from DVDs, DVRs, cameras, IPTVs, cable boxes and more.
+The wireless HDMI transmitter supports a full line of sight since it can transmit data at a distance of up to 200 metres (656 feet).
+The sender uses one of the best resilient signals since it can go through walls, ceilings and floors.

-To make control as comfortable as possible, the audio and video transmitter allows you to use a remote control at the receiver end so you can easily change the channels on the said receiver.
+To make control as comfortable as possible, the audio and video transmitter allows you to use a remote control to change the channels.
 The supported frequencies of the IR function control include 36KHz, 38KHz and 56KHz, which is found in most standard remote controls.
-Because the sender and receiver use multiple transmission channels, the video and audio quality is stable and favourable throughout.

-- It adopts a 5 GHz frequency range for faster transmission.
+- 5 GHz frequency range for faster transmission.

-- It supports 24 groups of channels to prevent interference.
+- Supports 24 groups of channels to prevent interference.